tonethar/IGME-430-Fall-2024/projects/project-1.md

   - will *look nothing like* the **client.html** and **admin.html** pages from our exercises
   - will be *nicely styled* with CSS, the page aesthetics at a minimum should be "not ugly"
   - will be *usable* and give hints to the user where necessary (ex. *"Enter a country code - example 'AUS'"*)
+  - will perform client-side validation of operations with JS - for example, if a required input field is empty when the user does a search, don't send the search to your API server, and let the user know what the error is

 ### V-g. admin.html
 - This will be stored in your **client/** folder and served by express (via `app.use(express.static('client'))`)